ams-hackers/gbforth/docs/your-first-game.md

 ## 2. Generating a pattern

 The next step would be to generate a pattern of notes.
-To do this, first need to know how to generate a random note, so our game will not be too predictable.
+To do this, we first need to know how to generate a random note, so our game will not be too predictable.
 After that, we need to save the pattern somewhere so we can verify that the player remembers it correctly.